 Elements to prove negligence:

-Generally, in order to prove that someone was negligent and win your lawsuit, you must be able to prove these basic five elements:
+Generally, in order to prove that someone was negligent and win your lawsuit, you must be able to prove the following five things.

 Duty (or the obligation to be careful)